bguplp/line_detector/README.md

 $ rosrun line_detector line_detection_service.py
 ```

-after all the nodes have opened and the required queue is in the camera frame, open a new terminal and use this command:
+after all the nodes are running and the required queue is in the camera frame, open a new terminal and use this command:
 ```
 $ source /home/tal/catkin_ws/devel/setup.bash
 $ rosrun line_detector demo.py